RachelFu886/ux-research-portfolio/tsay-lab-experiment/README.md

 # UX Experiment – IMDb Judgment Study (Tsay Lab)

 ## Overview
 This project investigates how people evaluate media quality when exposed to partial or biased information.
-The study combines data collected from IMDb/OMDb APIs and an online behavioral experiment (N ≈ 120).
-I independently handled data cleaning, experimental materials, and statistical modeling in R.
+The study combines IMDb/OMDb API metadata with an online behavioral experiment (N ≈ 120).
+I independently handled experiment design, data cleaning, and statistical modeling in R.

 ## Research Questions
 - How do people judge the “quality” of movies when provided with incomplete metadata?